 These Mini Egg Rice Krispie Squares are the perfect Easter dessert!
-Crunchy, chewy, and chocolatey with gooey marshmallows—these rice cereal treats are a hit with kids, teens, and adults alike.
+Crunchy, chewy, and chocolatey with gooey marshmallows—these rice cereal treats are a hit with kids, teens, and adults.

 Based off of my original rice krispie treat recipe, this easter version has the perfect ratio of marshmallow to chocolate to crispy rice cereal.
 They are also easily made gluten free by selecting a safe brand of rice cereal.
 Plus they only have 5 ingredients.
 I bet these easter rice krispie treats won't last long on your counter!